A Travel Price Comparison for Families, Couples, and Backpackers Mykonos vs. Toulon for Food, Nightlife, Old Town, and Couples

 Toulon

-Toulon is becoming an appealing option for foodies.
+Toulon has a delicious restaurant scene that relies on local flavors.
 There are a variety of cafes and restaurants that are found along the harbor or in the old town.
 Whether you want waterfront views or a charming street front cafe, there are great options available.
 Many restaurants offer local seafood but you'll also find pastries, traditional local food, a several Italian restaurants.

 Is Mykonos or Toulon Better for Nightlife?